kim-kang-won/flume-ftp-source/README.md

       # Set holding the Ftp-Task
       agent.sources.ftp2.pause = Y or N

-How to Make Multi-Thread Toploghy
+How to Make Multi-Thread Toplogy
 =======================================

     Ftp-Source-1 → Channel-A → Null Sink-A